MicrosoftDocs/visualstudio-docs/subscriptions/solutions/benefit-activation/includes/error-while-activating-azure-monthly-credit.md

 When you activate your monthly credit, we link the email that you used during activation with your Visual Studio subscription.

 You may have associated an [alternate account](https://learn.microsoft.com/visualstudio/subscriptions/vs-alternate-identity) with your Visual Studio subscription.
-Adding an alternate account to your Visual Studio subscription allows you to access the subscription benefits, like Azure DevOps and Azure, with a different identity than that which the subscription is assigned to.
+Adding an alternate account to your Visual Studio subscription allows you to access some subscription benefits with a different identity than that which the subscription is assigned to.

 You need to sign into the [Azure portal](https://portal.azure.com/) with the email you set up the account with.
 For example, if you activated your monthly credit with your alternate account, you must always sign into your Azure subscription with that email.
 You can check if you've added an alternate account at the bottom of the [subscriptions page](https://my.visualstudio.com/subscriptions) in the portal.